mixedconnections/AWS-Redshift/README.md

-Creating Redshift Cluster using the AWS python SDK, an example of Infrastructure-as-code
+Creating Redshift Cluster using the AWS Python SDK, an example of Infrastructure-as-code

 Requires a config file with AWS key/pass in the same directory.
 <pre>